ryanwestby/ryanwestby.github.io/projects/djinn.markdown

 ### Future of the Project

 I'm looking forward to hosting the game online so that it can be playable on a web page.
-For now, here is a gif preview of the game:
+Stay tuned!

 <a href="{{ page.project_image | prepend: site.baseurl }}" data-lightbox="djinn" data-title="{{ page.project_description }}">
   <img src="{{ page.project_image | prepend: site.baseurl }}" title="{{ page.project_description }}">